CraterCrash/godot-orchestrator-docs/docs/getting-started/step-by-step/index.md

 1. Press the <EditorIcon name="Add"/> button on the top-right of the **Functions** panel in the **Component** view.
 2. When prompted for a function name, enter `apply_rotation` and press **Enter**.
-3. In the **Inspector** view, adjust the function properties by setting the following properties:
+3. In the **Inspector** view, click the **Add Inputs** button to add a new argument to the function.
-   * Set the `Argument Count` to a value of `1`.
+4. Set the **name** of the argument from **NewParam** to `delta`.
-   * Adjust the **new** argument's type as `Float` and the name as `delta`.
+5. Set the argument's type by clicking the **Any** button and selecting `Float`.

 The **Function Entry** node should now look like this in the graph:

 <Figure image="/img/step-by-step/apply-rotation-function-entry-node.png" caption="Apply rotation function"></Figure>

-You will have noticed that a new tab has been created at the top of the graph workspace called `apply_rotation()`.
+You will have noticed that a new tab has been created at the top of the graph workspace called `apply_rotation`.
-One of the benefits with Orchestrator is that all user-defined functions are organized into their own graph.
+One of the benefits with Orchestrator is that all user-defined functions are organized in their own graph.
-This helps to declutter large graphs, and serves as a really neat way to organize your code.s
+This helps to declutter large graphs, and serves as a really neat way to organize your code.

 Now, you may wonder how do we get the nodes we created in the **EventGraph** into this user-defined graph.
 Orchestrator supports bulk operations, so we're going to use **<EditorIcon name="ActionCut"/>Cut** and **<EditorIcon name="ActionPaste"/>Paste** to move that logic.
-So at the top of the graph workspace, click the **EventGraph** tab to go back to the main **Graph**.
+So at the top of the graph workspace, click the **EventGraph** tab to go back to the main graph.

 Left-click anywhere on the graph canvas and select the nodes that are specific to the rotation logic.
 The following shows the nodes you should be selecting in case you may have forgotten, they're highlighted with a **yellow** border: